GuildCrafts/web-development-js/contracts/178-Core_SQL.md

 This goal makes heavy use of external resources: the [Introduction to SQL](https://www.khanacademy.org/computing/computer-programming/sql) course on [Khan Academy](https://www.khanacademy.com/), [Tutorial's Point](https://www.tutorialspoint.com/postgresql), [SQL Zoo](http://sqlzoo.net) and [SQL Bolt](https://sqlbolt.com/lesson/select_queries_order_of_execution)

+For the first few days, you'll be working on existing courses and completing tutorials.
+Then you'll use your skills to complete a set of SQL exercises and submit your queries as your artifact.

 Fork the [sql-exercises][sql-exercises] repo, and use the fork as your artifact.
-Complete all the exercises in that goal, without looking at solutions on the internet.
+Complete all the exercises without looking at solutions on the internet.

 ## Context